mikeygough/my-ACS-3330-Single-Page-Web-Applications/Lessons/lesson-03.md

 const { one, two, three } = numbers
 ```

 With objects, you must use the keys to assign the values.
-So the new variables created on line 2 number have the names `one`, `two`, and `three`.
+So the new variables created on line 2 have the names `one`, `two`, and `three`.

-In the Array example on line 2 the new variables created can have any name and they are assigned a value based on their index!
+In the Array example on line 2 the new variables created can have any name and values are assigned based on their index!

 ### Why hooks?

 React also supports components written as classes.
-We won't be covering these in class as they seem to be out and the world is functional components and hooks instead.
+We won't be covering these here as they seem to be out of favor and the world is using functional components and hooks more often.

 Classes take extra syntax to generate and are more complex to decipher and debug.
-Functions are more straightforward to troubleshoot.

 ### Controlled Component Pattern